-The PRC pharmaceutical industry is facing many challenges as a result of the release of a series of policies by the Chinese government to reform its healthcare system, such as the volume-based procurement (帶量 採購) officially initiated in 11 cities in the PRC in 2018 and the expansion of the volume-based procurement nationwide since 2019.
-The first, second and third batches of the national volume-based procurement were successfully implemented during the years 2019 to 2020, the fourth, fifth and sixth batches were completed in February 2021, June 2021 and November 2021 respectively.
+The PRC pharmaceutical industry is facing many challenges as a result of the release of a series of policies by the Chinese government to reform its healthcare system, such as the volume-based procurement (帶量採購), which was officially initiated in 11 cities in the PRC in 2018, and the expansion of the volume-based procurement nationwide since 2019.
+The first, second and third batches of the national volume-based procurement were successfully implemented during the years 2019 to 2020, followed by the fourth, fifth, sixth and seventh batches, which were completed in February 2021, June 2021, November 2021 and July 2022 respectively.
 The fourth batch of the volume-based procurement involved 45 varieties of pharmaceutical products, and the average price of the shortlisted varieties was reduced by approximately 52% as compared to the average original bidding prices, with the biggest price reduction of one variety being approximately 96% as compared to its original bidding price.
-The fifth batch of the volumebased procurement involved 62 varieties of pharmaceutical products, and the average price of the shortlisted varieties was reduced by approximately 56% as compared to the average original bidding prices, with the biggest price reduction of one variety being approximately 98% as compared to its original bidding price.
+The fifth batch of the volume-based procurement involved 62 varieties of pharmaceutical products, and the average price of the shortlisted varieties was reduced by approximately 56% as compared to the average original bidding prices, with the biggest price reduction of one variety being approximately 98% as compared to its original bidding price.
 The sixth batch of the volume-based procurement involved 42 varieties of insulin products, and the average price of the shortlisted varieties was reduced by approximately 49% as compared to the average original bidding prices, with the biggest price reduction of one variety being approximately 74% as compared to its original bidding price.